zentouro/CarbonCycle/about/index.md

 This carbon cycle education project is led by:

 Professor Galen A. McKinley
-Atmospheric and Oceanic Sciences and Center for Climatic Research University of Wisconsin – Madison
+Columbia University
+Department of Earth and Environmental Sciences and
+Lamont Doherty Earth Observatory
-Madison, WI USA
+New York, USA

-mckinley.aos.wisc.edu

-email: gamckinley at wisc.edu
+email: mckinley at ldeo.columbia.edu

-The applet was developed by Professor McKinley in collaboration with Tommy Jasmin and Tom Whittaker of the UW-Madison Space Science and Engineering Center.
-Dierk Polzin designed the website, and Juan Botella created the banner.
+The applet was developed by Professor McKinley in collaboration with Tommy Jasmin and Tom Whittaker at University of Wisconsin-Madison.
+Miriam Nielsen and Dierk Polzin designed the website, and Juan Botella translated it to Spanish.

 We thank NASA for funding this project.